 In 1979, he left academics and became a professional jazz musician, playing the trombone in many of the finest jazz groups and venues for decades.
 Broadening his horizons, in 1990 Tom added his lifelong love of photography to his professional repertoire, with fine art photography that was featured in many one-man shows.

 He authored numerous books, translated other books from the five languages he spoke fluently, and was featured on 10 jazz albums, two movie scores, and 15 art exhibitions.

 Tom died July 25, 2023.
 He is survived by his wife, Cynthia; sons Peter and Michael '87; seven grandchildren; one great grandchild; brother Michael '55; and numerous nieces, nephews, and friends.
 A retrospective exhibition of his photographs and a jazz service will be held in December.

-JAMES B. HARTLE '60 Born in Baltimore, Jim graduated from the Gilman School.
-At Princeton, he joined Key
+JAMES B. HARTLE '60

+Born in Baltimore, Jim graduated from the Gilman School.
+At Princeton, he joined Key his thesis on "The Gravitational Geon."
-& Seal and began his lifelong immersion in theoretical physics.
-Inspired by the legendary John Wheeler, he took gravity and cosmology as his early specialties and wrote his thesis on "The Gravitational Geon."
 Jim earned a Ph.D. at Caltech in 1964 and took a professorship at the University of California, Santa Barbara, where he spent his entire career.
 He visited other prominent physics venues, particularly Cambridge, U.K., where he worked with Stephen Hawking.
 At the Institute for Advanced Study he collaborated with Murray Gell-Mann, Kip Thorne 65, and many others.
 They are included in Jim's compilation of essays, The Quantum Universe, on quantum mechanics, cosmology, and physics in general.
 His textbook, Gravity: An Introduction to Einstein's General Theory of Relativity and his many other works earned him the sobriquet "the father of quantum cosmology."
 He earned many honors, including the Einstein Prize of the American Physical Society and membership in the American Philosophical Society and the American Academy of Sciences.
-Jim had wide interests, especially history, archaeology, and music, all of which influenced his love of travel.
-He died May 17, 2023.
-Jim is survived by his wife, Mary Jo (John Wheeler's niece); stepdaughter Sara; granddaughter Eliza; and sister Alice.
-Our sympathies to them all.
-THOMAS F. URBANIAK '60 We learned belatedly that Tom died Sept.
-5, 2021.